jamf/JamfMigrator/README.md

 ## History

+**v5.3.2**

+* Resolve issue migrating self service icons when using files as the source.

 **v5.3.1**

 * Replaced use of curl to upload icons with native Swift functions.
 If the same Self Service icon is used on more then one policy, download icon only once.